Lalu Yadav shifted from director’s bungalow to paying ward after his alleged phone call to BJP MLA

 A row erupted on Tuesday after former Bihar Deputy Chief Minister Sushil Kumar Modi had asked Yadav to refrain from “these dirty tricks” and shared a mobile number that he claimed the jailed politician was using to poach National Democratic Alliance MLAs in the state.
 However, RJD spokesperson Mritunjay Tiwary said the allegations were baseless and concocted.

-On Thursday, Paswan had filed a first information report against the RJD chief in Patna for offering him a ministerial berth and persuading him to side with the Opposition during the election.
+On Thursday, Paswan had filed a first information report against the RJD chief in Patna for allegedly offering him a ministerial berth and persuading him to side with the Opposition during the election.

 Hindustani Awam Morcha President Jitan Ram Manjhi also claimed that the RJD chief had made several bids by telephoning his close aides to talk to him over the Speaker’s election, which was eventually won by NDA candidate and BJP leader Vijay Kumar Sinha on Wednesday.

-Yadav has been in jail since December 2017 after being convicted in multiple cases in the fodder scam that was exposed in 1996, involving the embezzlement of around Rs 1,000 crore from the state exchequer for the purchase of fictitious medicines and fodder for cattle.
+Yadav has been in jail since December 2017 after being convicted in multiple cases in the fodder scam that was exposed in 1996, which involved the embezzlement of around Rs 1,000 crore from the state exchequer for the purchase of fictitious medicines and fodder for cattle.
 He was the chief minister of the state at the time.
 He has served most of his jail sentence in Jharkhand at the Rajendra Institute of Medical Sciences hospital in Ranchi.